 It was finally abandoned in the 19th century and is today a popular tourist attraction, although little of the glory of the original structure remains.

 Doonagore Castle is located in County Clare.
 Originally, a stone castle was built at the site of the present castle in the 14th century.
-The present-day structure is dated to 16th century and comprised of a tall tower houses flanked by a walled enclosure.
+The present-day structure is dated to the 16th century and is comprised of tall tower houses flanked by a walled enclosure.

 This structure was constructed by the O’Briens who soon lost its control to Clancys.
-The castle fell into repair, was restored sometime in the 19th century but against fell into disuse and ruin by the end of the century.
+The castle fell into repair, and was restored sometime in the 19th century but fell into disuse and ruin by the end of the century.

 In the late 20th century, the castle was restored and today it is owned privately.

 Dromore Castle is located in County Clare.
-It was constructed in 16th century.
+It was constructed in the 16th century.
 It underwent significant reconstruction and expansion in the 17th century when it came under the control of the O’Brien clan.
 It was later granted to the Earl of Thomond and later returned to the ownership of O’Briens.

-The castle was finally left by the O’Brien clan in 17th century and reached the state of ruin and neglect in the 18th century.
+The castle was finally left by the O’Brien clan in the 17th century and reached a state of ruin and neglect in the 18th century.
 In the 19th century, the castle first became the seat of the Crowe family.

 The MacNamaras returned to the ownership of the castle in the late 17th century.
-The castle was an important point of organization during the 20th century War of Independence.
+The castle was an important point of an organization during the 20th century War of Independence.
 It was later purchased and restored by an American family.

 Today, a part of the castle is under the control of the Irish government and is open to visitors.

 Its control was taken away by the Earl of Ormond in the 16th century but a few years later, the O’Dea was able to recover it.
 The O’Dea owners supported the Confederate forces during the Confederate Wars but later, the family supported the cause of James II and lost control of the territory along with the castle.

 Belvelly Castle is located in County Cork and was originally constructed sometime in the 14th or 15th century.
 The original castle was built by the Norman nobility but soon passed to the hands of the De Barra family by the end of the 14th century.

 Some historical sources claim that the castle was briefly owned by Sir Walter Raleigh.
-During the 17th century, the castle was used as a garrison by the Earl of Orrey during the Irish Confederate Wars.
+During the 17th century, the castle was used as a garrison by the Earl of Orrery during the Irish Confederate Wars.
 It fell into ruin in the 18th century but was restored by the Irish army during the 1940s.

 Today, most of the original structure of the castle is extant and open to visitors.